-- a) When using the SQL-client module binding style, the mechanism by which the SQL-client module is specified is implementation-defined. - b) No matter what binding style is chosen, SQL-statements are written in an implementation-defined character set, known as the source language character set.
+- a) The set of host languages supported by an SQL-implementation is implementation-defined. - b) When using the SQL-client module binding style, the mechanism by which the SQL-client module is specified is implementation-defined. - c) No matter what binding style is chosen, SQL-statements are written in an implementation-defined character set, known as the source language character set.

-10) Subclause 4.10.1, "General routine information":
+10) Subclause 4.8.2.1, "General parameter passing and data type correspondence information":